The US Signal Approach to IT Security

 US Signal protects the underlying infrastructure that powers our colocation offerings, data protection suite, network services, and cloud solutions.
-That includes the physical layer of the cloud — the compute, storage, and network subsystems, as well as operating and securing the data centers.
-It also includes the software (virtualization layer) and network infrastructure.
+That includes the physical layer of the cloud — the compute, storage, and network subsystems, and the software (virtualization layer).
+It also includes operating and securing the data centers and network infrastructure.

 - Limiting access to the root account

 - Encrypting data at rest and in transit

 - Abiding by US Signal security protocols at the data center(s)